kunjee17/fnconf18-scaling-elmish-app/slides/index.md

         { Value = updatedValue}, Cmd.none
 ```

 ' One command should be doing one and only one thing.
 Here I capitalizing everything coming into the update function.
 Just because why not?
-But you can do validation or and post to data to a server.
+But you can do validation or and post data to a server.
 ' As command processes, the data, pass it to Changed message.
 It is confirmation that everything is good to go.

 ---